Almaty Metro

-Almaty Metro (Алматы метрополитені, Almaty Metropolitenı; Алматинский метрополитен) is a rapid transit/metro system in Almaty, Kazakhstan.
+Almaty Metro (Алматы метрополитені, Almaty Metropolitenı; Алматинский метрополитен) is a rapid transit/metro system in Almaty, the largest city and a former capital of Kazakhstan.
 The first line of the system was opened on 1 December 2011, after more than 23 years of construction.
-A 2.9 km, two-station extension of the Metro to Moskva station opened on 18 April 2015.
+A 2.9 km, two-station extension of the Metro to Moskva station opened on 18 April 2015, followed by a 3.1 km, two-station extension to Bauyrzhan Momyshuly on 30 May 2022.
+As of October 2025, this is the only metro system in Kazakhstan, although the much-delayed Astana Light Metro is expected to open soon.

 History

 Construction of the Almaty Metro began on 7 September 1988 when Kazakhstan was part of the Soviet Union.
 However, following the collapse of the Soviet Union, funds from Moscow dried up and the new Kazakhstan government was unable to continue construction.
 Efforts to preserve the already-completed work were made, but the high cost led to the accumulation of large debts to construction workers.

 In 2003, the government of Kazakhstan laid out a new development initiative which included government funds for continued construction on the metro.
-During the Metro's construction the Almaty tram network was wound down and most its routes closed by 2010.
+During the Metro's construction the Almaty tram network was wound down and most of its routes closed by 2010.

-In 2019, work at two metro stations Dostyk and Saryarka was suspended due to corruption against SK Engineering Support LLP, which owns 80% of the shares of Almatymetrokurylys JSC, and a criminal case was initiated.
+In 2019, work at two metro stations, Dostyk and Saryarka, was suspended due to corruption charges against SK Engineering Support LLP, which owns 80% of the shares of Almatymetrokurylys JSC, and a criminal case was initiated.

 Construction

 By 2005, the construction programme, now under the control of President Nursultan Nazarbayev, received commitments for 72 million tenge for 2006–2008.

 In 2007, the tunnel between the Almaly and Abai stations was completed on the night of 24/25 May.
 The tunnel is 1.271 km in length.
 At the connection point, it is situated at a depth of 73 m.
 The tunnel from Abai towards Baikonur (1.526 km in length) was finished at the end of 2007.
 Another tunnel on this span was finished in the middle of 2008.

 The construction cost on the first line is estimated at 101 billion tenge (US$1 billion).

 The first section of the Metro opened 1 December 2011, operating on 8.54 km of route and serving seven stations (four deep-level stations and three sub-surface stations).
-When opened it was the second metro system in Central Asia, and the sixteenth metro in the former Soviet Union region.
+When opened, it was the second metro system in Central Asia and the sixteenth metro in the former Soviet Union region.

 Construction on the expansion to Sairan and Moskva stations started in 2011, and opened for service on 18 April 2015, adding another 2.9 km of route and two stations to the Metro.
-The next extension was completed in 30 May 2022 with an additional 3.1 km two stations Sary-Arka and Bauyrzhan Momyshuly.
+The next extension was completed in 30 May 2022 with an additional 3.1 km two stations, Sary-Arka and Bauyrzhan Momyshuly.